alexson-che/News_parser/README.md

 # News_parser
-A service that collects :mag_right: news from websites with specified :calendar: date to the current :calendar: date and sends an HTML summary table :bookmark_tabs: to an  :e-mail: :e-mail: :e-mail:  email list.
+A service that collects :mag_right: news from websites :globe_with_meridians: with specified :calendar: date to the current :calendar: date and sends an HTML summary table :bookmark_tabs: to an  :e-mail: :e-mail: :e-mail:  email list.
 Service connected with [Yandex Translate API](https://cloud.yandex.ru/docs/translate/operations/translate)

 ## Requirements: